Parent page: Managed Projects

 - When the project is a clone of an existing project.
 The person who created the cloned project is presented by name (and picture), along with the date and time of the project's creation.
 The description for the project is also displayed within the tile, if one was entered at the time of cloning.
 A link is provided to the original project – clicking this will access the detailed management page for that project through the Workspace's browser interface.

-Each time you perform a Commit & Push of the project to the Workspace (where the project is managed under the Workspace's internal Versioned Storage Git repository), a Project Committed event tile will be added to the timeline.
-The person who performed the commit and push is presented by name (and picture), along with the date and time.
+Each time you Commit a project to the Workspace (where the project is managed under the Workspace's internal Versioned Storage Git repository), a Project Committed event tile will be added to the timeline.
+The person who performed the commit (Save to Server) is presented by name (and picture), along with the date and time.
 If a comment was added at the time of the commit and push – through the Commit to Version Control dialog – then that will also be displayed within the tile.

 Example initial Project Committed event tile.